schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 Placing the sandbox inside the schematic repository provides several benefits.

 - Everyone develops against the same target app, or apps if you configure more than one.
-- Once you execute the schematic, it’s trivial to see a diff of the changes in your editor.
+- Once you execute the schematic, it’s trivial to see a diff of the changes to your sandbox app in your editor.
 This is the number one benefit and my initial goal when I started trying to solve this problem.

 ![app-module-diff](../../img/blog/2018-11-19-schematic-sandbox/app-module-diff.png)

-- With a short git command that I’ll show soon, we can easily reset the state of the sandbox and re-run the schematic.
-This provides a short feedback loop.
+- With a short git command that I’ll introduce below, we can easily reset the state of the sandbox and re-run the schematic.
+This provides a short and fast feedback loop.
 Make a change, run the schematic, visually and/or programmatically assert, clean the sandbox, and repeat.
 - Since the sandbox is part of the repository, you can tie this into an automated release process where the schematic is tested against the sandbox, assertions are made, and the release is published.

 # Adding a sandbox

 First, add a sibling `./sandbox` directory next to your schematic `./src` directory.
 Inside you can create whatever type of application you expect your schematic to run against.
 I generally run `ng new` in the sandbox but have also configured an application with more specific files/folders/features to aid in testing.

-You can also configure multiple sandboxes but I won’t be covering that here.
-If that’s something you’d like, you’ll need to refactor your scripts to run against each sandbox.
+You may also configure multiple sandboxes, however I will not be covering that here.
+If that’s something you require, you’ll need to refactor your scripts to run against each sandbox.
 We’ll cover the scripts below.

-## Sandbox modifications
+## Sandbox Preparation

-If you’re running `ng new` inside the sandbox I generally make two changes to the sandbox `scripts` in the `package.json`.
-I use both of these commands when testing the sandbox
+I generally make two changes to the sandbox `scripts` in the `package.json`.
+I use both of these commands when testing the sandbox to ensure we are testing production code, and to avoid issues with watched tests.

 ```json
 "build": "ng build --prod --progress=false",